pretix/pretix-docs/docs/topics/email.md

 Click the :btn-icon:fa3-edit: Edit: button next to "Sending method" and choose one of the three options:

  1. **Use system default:** system-provided email server.
- Emails will be sent from `support@pretix.eu` with your organizer account's name in the name field.
+ Emails will be sent from `support@pretix.eu`.
+ Emails for customer account registration, email change, and password reset will have your organizer account's name in the name field.
+ All other emails with have the event name in the name field.
- The "contact address" you specified for the organizer account under general settings will be used as the reply-to address.
+ Your organizer's contact address will be used as the reply-to address.
+ If you want to change the reply-to address, navigate to :navpath: Your organizer → :fa3-wrench: Settings → General:, change "Contact address" and click the :btn:Save: button.
  2. **Use system email server with a custom sender address:** system-provided email server.
  Emails will be sent from a custom email address.
  This requires adding the pretix application server to your mail server's SPF record (see [Using system email server with a custom sender address](email.md#using-system-email-server-with-a-custom-sender-address) below).